urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

 # Results

 ## Data source
-For this experiment, we used a google form filled ny the participant at the end of the debugging session and our observations while participant is debugging to collect necessary data to draw a conclusion.
+For this experiment, we used a google form filled by the participant at the end of the debugging session and our observations while participant is debugging to collect necessary data to draw a conclusion.
 In particular, following were observed as part of data collection:

 **Data collected from participants**
 1. Familiarity with languages: Kotlin, Julia and Haskell prior this experiment.